zesterer/jsbarretto/content/projects/creations/_index.md

 Emul8or is an emulator for the CHIP-8 game system.
 It can run a variety of CHIP-8 ROMs including pong, space invaders, snake and tetris.

-You can find more information about Vulcan [here](https://www.github.com/zesterer/vulcan/).
+You can find more information about Emul8or [here](https://www.github.com/zesterer/emul8or/).

 <p>
 <img alt="Emul8or running Pong" width="512" src="https://github.com/zesterer/emul8or/raw/master/doc/pong-chip8.png">